jrpotter/notebook/dnd/exploration.md

 %%ANKI
 Basic
-What is the DC for a Strength (Athletics) check when falling into water?
+What is the DC for a Strength (Athletics) check when moving through rough water?
 Back: DC 15.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1771425157949-->